 What is Mediation?
 Mediation is one form of alternative dispute resolution in which you and your spouse meet with a neutral third party, a Mediator, to attempt to resolve your legal issues.
 Mediation cannot be forced; you and your spouse must consent to attend Mediation.
 Reasons to attend Mediation: It is typically faster than the Court Process […]

 In short, a case conference is an off-the-record, private meeting between parties of a case, their lawyers and a master or judge in a courtroom.
 For some cases at the Superior Court, and all cases at the Ontario Court of Justice, a first court date or first appearance is a required first step.
-If you […]
+Article Summary […]

 Your vacation time is here.
 But what happens when your spouse refuses to let you travel with your child?
 My spouse and I have just started our family law matter and he/she refuses to let me travel outside of Canada with my child!
 What do I do?
 Does your child need travel consent?
 When both […]